zvercodebender/community-plugins/deployit-udm-plugins/utility-plugins/personal-credentials-plugin/README.md

 # Overview #

-The personal credentials plugin allows you to specify overthere.Host credentials (username & password) that would be used only for a deployed application.
+The personal credentials plugin allows you to specify overthere.Host credentials (username & password) that are used only for a particular deployment.

 # Requirements #